Cleanroom and Air Flow Designs for T Cell Therapies

 CAI Compounding Aseptic Isolator (CAI):

-An isolator specifically designed for compounding sterile, non-hazardous pharmaceutical ingredients or preparations.
+An isolator specifically designed for compounding sterile, non-hazardous ingredients or preparations.
 A CAI shall not be used for the manipulation of hazardous drugs (HDs).

 Compounding Aseptic Containment Isolator (CACI)